State Highway 6 (New Zealand): Otago

-From here, the highway again turns south, following the Makarora River valley to the northern tip of Lake Wanaka.
-The highway skirts the eastern coast of the lake before crossing The Neck, a saddle in the mountains that lie between Lakes Wanaka and Hāwea.
-The highway continues along the western shore of Hāwea, then south along the Cardrona River to Albert Town, close to the tourist centre of Wanaka.
+From here, the highway again turns south, following the Makarora River valley to the northern tip of Lake Wānaka.
+The highway skirts the eastern coast of the lake before crossing The Neck, a saddle in the mountains that lie between Lakes Wānaka and Hāwea.
+The highway continues along the western shore of Hāwea, then south along the Hāwea River to Albert Town, close to the tourist centre of Wānaka.

-Ten kilometres from Wanaka, the highway is met by SH 8A, a spur of SH 8 skirting the shore of Lake Dunstan.
+Ten kilometres from Wānaka, the highway is met by SH 8A, a spur of SH 8 skirting the shore of Lake Dunstan.
 SH 6 continues south along the western shore of the Lake, paralleling SH 8 which lies on the eastern shore.
 Close to Cromwell, a second spur, SH 8B, connects the two highways.
 From here, SH6 turns west, following the narrow and twisting Kawarau Gorge, emerging close to the wine-producing area of Gibbston.

 At the western end of the Kawarau Gorge, midway between Cromwell and Queenstown, the highway passes the Nevis Bluff, a steep schist rock outcrop rising 100 m above the Kawarau River.
 The highway has a history of being disrupted and closed at this point due to instability and rock falls from the bluff.
 The first road around the bluff was constructed in 1866, opening access to the Wakatipu goldfields.
-Significant slips occurred at the bluff on 1940-02-20, and blocking SH6 in June 1975.
+Significant slips occurred at the bluff on 20 February 1940, and blocking SH6 in June 1975.
 On 17 September 2000, a large-scale rock fall buried the highway at the bluff, and several motorists narrowly avoided being killed.
 The fall was caught on video and showed a volume of 10,000 m³ for the main fall; the resulting dust cloud was seen 5 km away.
 Transit New Zealand conducted stabilisation drilling and blasting at the bluff twice in 2006 and again in 2007.

 From the Nevis Bluff, the highway continues west, reaching Frankton, close to the shore of Lake Wakatipu.
 The highway turns south to follow the southeastern shore of the lake, skirting the foot of The Remarkables and the Hector Mountains.
 This stretch of the highway is in part tortuously winding, and rises and falls over a stretch known as "The Devil's Staircase".